-Add the egg, lemon zest and vanilla extract, and mix them in with a spoon or spatula
+- Add the egg, lemon zest and vanilla extract, and mix them in with a spoon or spatula

-Mix in the oats, plain flour and baking powder with the silicone spoon
+- Mix in the oats, plain flour and baking powder with a spoon

-Spoon the mixture onto your lined baking trays, then add 3 or 4 blueberries per cookie.
+- Spoon blobs of the mixture onto your lined baking trays, then add 3 or 4 blueberries per cookie.
 Push them into the batter and cover them with batter.
 Leave space between the cookies as they will spread